Citation, DOI, disclosures and article data

 Migratory stones are either a renal stone or a sloughed renal papilla that serves as a nidus for formation of a bladder stone.
 This type of stone is uncommon, as virtually any stone that can pass though the ureter, can also pass on through the urethra.
 A stone will stay stuck in the urinary bladder due to bladder outlet obstruction or bladder dysfunction (similarly to secondary stones), and may be laminated by material other than that of the original stone.

-Bladder calculi may present with pain, infection or hematuria or may be asymptomatic.
+Bladder calculi may present with pain, infection, or hematuria.
+In some cases, they may be asymptomatic.

 Usually densely radiopaque, calculi may be single or multiple and are often large.
 Frequently lamination is observed internally, like the skin of an onion.